|

 Forcefield,” but just run with it

-this time, and we promise we’ll try to cut down).
-We interpret its strains
+this time, and I promise I’ll try to cut down).

 it glorifies glory